-Rolling roadblocks were to begin Monday night on northbound Interstate 83 heading to eastbound Route 322 through the Eisenhower Interchange near Harrisburg.
+PennDOT says rolling roadblocks starting around midnight tonight will hold up traffic on northbound Interstate 83 heading to Route 322 eastbound through the Eisenhower Interchange near Harrisburg.

-PennDOT spokesman Mike Crochunis said the traffic delays are necessary in order to keep traffic off the bridge that carries Route 322 East through the Eisenhower Interchange while construction crews reset bridge bearings.
+Mike Crochunis, a PennDOT spokesman, said the traffic delays are necessary in order to keep traffic off of the bridge that carries Route 322 East through the Eisenhower Interchange while construction crews lower a section of the span onto new bearings.

-State police will start the rolling roadblock around midnight on I-83 North in the area of Exit 44-B at 19th Street leading to the Eisenhower Interchange, Crochunis said.
+Crochunis said state police will start the rolling roadblocks around midnight on I-83 North near Exit 44-B at 19th Street leading to the Eisenhower Interchange.

 Several ramps accessing I-83 North and Route 322 East will be affected during the operation.
 Paxton Street to I-83 North will be blocked and southbound Eisenhower Boulevard to Route 322 East and I-283 North to I-83 South will be detoured.